vovxox/scripts/ansible/ansible-install-in-ec2-RHEL.md

 ### create an user for ansible . make sure you are creating it as root. best practice to use user other than root.

-useradd -d /home/awstechguide -m awstechguide
+useradd -d /home/ansible-controller -m ansible-controller

 ### create password for this user. a non expiry password

-passwd awstechguide
+passwd ansible-controller
+--StrongPassword123!@#
-passwd -x -1 awstechguide
+passwd -x -1 ansible-controller

 ### browse to /ect/ansible and open hosts file to add remote host ips